Source for the Future:

 The process

-To gain support for the project, the “Zukunftsquelle” tour was launched across the association’s territory.
-The campaign brought the issue directly to the public and created tangible experiences centred on water supply.
-Through interactive elements such as an information van, water features and a water pipe that visitors could touch, the complex topic was conveyed in an engaging way, breaking down the barrier posed by technical details.
+To gain support for the project, the ‘Zukunftsquelle’ tour was launched across the association’s catchment area.
+The campaign brought the issue directly to the public and created tangible experiences centred on the water supply.
+Through interactive elements such as an information van, water features and a water pipe that people could touch, the complex topic was conveyed in an engaging way, breaking down the barrier posed by technical details.

 • Interactive, emotional approach